searchswapnil-prog/notebooklm-anki-extension/README.md

 * **Fix:** Refresh the NotebookLM webpage.
 Sometimes the app cleans up the data source to save memory.
 Refreshing brings it back.

 **Math looks like code (e.g., `$\pi$`) instead of symbols ($\pi$)**
-* **Fix:** This is a template issue.
-Ensure you are using the provided Card Templates in the `anki_templates` folder, which include the specific script to render MathJax immediately.
+* **Fix:** This usually resolves itself after a restart.
+Ensure you have installed the Note Type using the code in Step 2, as it contains the specific templates required to render math instantly.

+**Shift key not working?**
+* Check your Windows Sticky Keys settings or your mechanical keyboard's "Game Mode".